Posted on December 6, 2016 Tags: Pirelli Calendar 2017

 The photographer explains the underlying theme of the 2017 Pirelli Calendar: “In a time when women are represented in the media and everywhere else, as ambassadors of perfection and youth, I thought it was important to remind everyone that there is a different beauty, more real and truthful and not manipulated by commercial or any other interests, a beauty which speaks about individuality, courage to be yourself and your own private sensibility…”.

-Lindbergh has chosen the title “Emotional” in order to emphasize how the idea behind his photos was “to create a calendar not around perfect bodies, but on sensitivity and emotion, stripping down to the very soul of the sitters, who thus become more nude than naked.”
+Lindbergh has chosen the title “Emotional” to emphasise how the idea behind his photos was “to create a calendar, not around perfect bodies, but on sensitivity and emotion, stripping down to the very soul of the sitters, who thus become more nude than naked.”

-In order to convey his idea of natural beauty and femininity, Lindbergh has portrayed 14 internationally renowned actresses.
+To convey his idea of natural beauty and femininity, Lindbergh has portrayed 14 internationally renowned actresses.
 They are Jessica Chastain, Penelope Cruz, Nicole Kidman, Rooney Mara, Helen Mirren, Julianne Moore, Lupita Nyong’o, Charlotte Rampling, Lea Seydoux, Uma Thurman, Alicia Vikander, Kate Winslet, Robin Wright and Zhang Ziyi.
 He has also included Anastasia Ignatova, professor of Political Theory at MGIMO – Moscow State University of International Relations.
-These choices once again reveal Lindbergh’s love of the cinema which makes the Cité du Cinéma in Saint Denis, one of Europe’s most important film studios, the natural setting for the traditional gala dinner where the new calendar has been presented.
+These choices once again reveal Lindbergh’s love of the cinema which makes the Cité du Cinéma in Saint-Denis, one of Europe’s most important film studios, the natural setting for the traditional gala dinner where the new calendar has been presented.